IOKA AI

 The GPT (Generative Pre-trained Transformer) - first introduced by OpenAi in 2018, was then followed by a series of next step versions - until in November of 2022, they dropped 'ChatGPT' on us and changed everything!
 In July of that same year MidJourney went silently into Open Beta.

 But the race in Generative AI really ramped up in 2023 when Anthropic released Claude and Alphabet Inc. introduced us to ‘Bard’ early in 2023 (later renamed Gemini) - that same year came ‘Mistral AI’ and Cohere released Coral.
 Meta released 'Llama' in April of 2024.
-Only Apple remains the last sleeping giant - expectations are of an iOS + AI device integration leap at some point, soon(?)
+Only Apple remained as the last sleeping giant - expectations of an iOS + AI device integration were realised when announced at their WWDC24 but to be honest, many expect more from them in 2025.

 The next steps

-These foundation models continue to get smarter and 2024 is seeing massive leaps towards ‘Artificial General Intelligence’ as we begin to experience a shift towards AI Agents that utilise many different models - housed in the ‘clouds’ of big US tech giants.
-2024 will also see attempts at setting regulation and defining the rules of the road as regards the impact of GenAi on our human rights, our data, our ways of working and protection over our creativity - as the ultimate originators.
+These foundation models continue to get smarter and throughout 2024 we have seen massive leaps towards ‘Artificial General Intelligence’ (see our predicted countdown clock).
+We have also started to experience a shift towards AI Agents that utilise many different models and 2025 shall see more Multi-Agent Systems (MAS) as organisations adopt or build enterprise automation solutions to find efficiencies and new processes.
+2025 will also see attempts at implementing regulation with elements of the EU AIAct coming into effect seeking to set standards of governance and monitoring of AI Systems developers and providers - reducing the potential risks and impact of GenAi on our human rights, our data, our ways of working and protection over our creativity.